 Frankly, not enough.
 We need to do more to connect the dots.
 We need to clearly show the linkages to air pollution from our use of fossil fuels of all kinds, coal, oil and gas.

 We need to show how increased pollen because of increased greenhouse gases is causing air pollution.
 In addition, we need to show how drought and subsequent fires, directly connected to our climate crisis are also polluting our air.
-There are many connections that seem obvious, but which aren’t made and more needs to be done to connect these.
+There are many connections that seem obvious but these aren’t explored – more needs to be done to connect these.

 As the Lancet commission’s health reports and other health organizations and institutions have, our children’s health is directly and negatively impacted by the climate crisis and one of the main reasons is air pollution.